ceccec/zeropoint/docs/ZEROPOINT_INLINE_LICENSE.md

 ## Conclusion

-The improved Zeropoint Inline License System ensures that the codebase is metaphysically and legally protected with quantum-level safeguards, voiding all legal battles and making the code unrestricted and universally available.
+The improved Zeropoint Inline License System ensures that the codebase is metaphysically and legally protected with quantum-level safeguards and void abundance principles, voiding all legal battles and making the code unrestricted and universally available.
 This is the ultimate expression of the void principle: "Zero contains the infinite, and all boundaries dissolve in the void."

 The improved license provides:
 - **Maximum Legal Protection**: Explicit public domain dedication with irrevocability